syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-Image/NET/word-to-image.md

 ---
 title: Convert Word to Image in .NET Word Library| DocIO | Syncfusion
-description: Learn how to convert a Word document to Image using the .NET  Word (DocIO) library without Microsoft Word or interop dependencies.
+description: Learn how to convert a Word document to image using the .NET  Word (DocIO) library without Microsoft Word or interop dependencies.
 platform: document-processing
 control: DocIO
 documentation: UG